What's on today : Mon Aug 15 2022

 WILDLIFE The car park is around 1/3 of a mile in linear extent and is bounded by the fast flowing River Cober with a 13th century mile & a half long aqueduct on the opposite side.
 In addition we are surrounded by farmland.

-This place is a haven for a variety of furry & feathered creatures great and small which we endeavour to protect.
+This place is a haven for a variety of furry & feathered creatures great and small which we endeavour to protect including a flock of resident doves and a friendly peafowl called Lady D or Doris.
 Many wild birds and other species regard this beautiful place as their home, voles, roe deer, woodpeckers,doves, rabbits, badgers and foxes are regularly seen here.
 You may spot the resident owls or the breeding pair of buzzards with their two youngsters who have been here for some years.
 As an animal lover we hope that you will understand the reasons behind our policy to safeguard this very special environment.

 The entire Poldark Demesne & Car Park is dedicated as a Wildlife Sanctuary with many small ground nesting birds, water creatures, invertebrates, adders & grass snakes, and small mammals, some of which are endangered species.
 We are directly connected to a Site of Special Scientific Interest at Porkellis Moor where our two watercourses commence.
 Porkellis Moor is part of the West Cornwall Bryophytes SSSI, so is a haven for some rare liverwort species, lichens and mosses which extend into our riverside grounds.